Configuration¶

 ghg_price: "{ghg_price}"

-Supported distributions are uniform (default; requires lower, upper), normal (requires mean, std), and lognormal (requires mu, sigma).
+Supported distributions are uniform (default; requires lower, upper), log_uniform (requires lower, upper; both positive), normal (requires mean, std), normal_ci (requires lower, upper; optional confidence, bounds), and lognormal (requires mu, sigma).

 The samples field sets the number of quasi-random samples (should be a power of 2).
-The slice_parameters field designates parameters for conditional analysis — these are included in the PCE fit but can be analytically fixed at specific values to study how sensitivity changes with policy choices.
+The slice_parameters field designates parameters for conditional analysis — these are included in the surrogate fit but can be fixed at specific values to study how sensitivity changes with policy choices.
+Surrogate method configuration (PCE, RF) lives in a separate sensitivity_analysis top-level section.

 See Sensitivity Analysis for full methodology details, output file formats, and interpretation guidance.